Hoogkamer/cytoscape-pptx/README.md

   height: 5.625, //inches, set to 0 for auto calculation which is usefull for large graphs,
   marginTop: 0.2, //inches
   marginLeft: 0.2, //inches
-  segmentedEdges: true, // if the edge is segmented, export it with bend points (true), or as straight line (false) };
+  segmentedEdges: true, // if the edge is segmented, export it with bend points (true), or as straight line (false).
+Control points (curved edges) are not supported
+};

 //create presentation
 const pres = new pptxgen();

-//add slide width default options pptxAddSlide(pres, cy);
+//add slide width default options.... pptxAddSlide(pres, cy);
 pres.writeFile();

-//with specified options
-pptxAddSlide(pres, cy, { options: defaultOptions });
+//OR with specified options.... pptxAddSlide(pres, cy, { options: defaultOptions });
 pres.writeFile();

-//with built in layout sizes
-pptxAddSlide(pres, cy, {
+//OR with built in layout sizes pptxAddSlide(pres, cy, {
   options: pptxGetLayouts().find((x) => x.name === "WIDE"),
 });